 This list tells you that there is no system overload (and only a few dropped messages).
 This is because both “0-Win”-columns show all zeros (while some parts of the “DupAck”-columns do not).

-Conclusion: even when cloud services and applications are using UDP, this Wire Data approach allows you to support the teams with troubleshooting connectivity and performance issues in the same consistent manner.
+Conclusion: even when cloud services and applications are using UDP, this TCP session data approach allows you to support the teams with troubleshooting connectivity and performance issues in the same consistent manner.

 Where to go from here

 The previous 5 posts showed you that the complexity on analyzing and troubleshooting the performance of cloud services and applications can be simplified significantly.
-This is because the required amount of Wire Data is limited and is presented in an easy-to-understand format.
+This is because the required amount of TCP session data is limited and is presented in an easy-to-understand format.

 The result is a consistent workflow with a quick and predictable outcome; even when applied to 2 or more applications simultaneously.

 Best of all, this approach works for all types of cloud services, any type of business application, encrypted (or not).
-Moreover, this approach is 100% save because all Wire Data is collected in a passive, non-intrusive manner.
+Moreover, this approach is 100% save because all TCP session data is collected in a passive, non-intrusive manner.
 Meaning the integrity of your data is guaranteed; no worries about man-in-the-middle breaches or privately owned certificates “lying around” with external parties.

 Feel free to call us or send us an e-mail you have any questions on all this.
 Alternatively, use the contact form on the right to leave a message.